 7 Ways Abusers Manipulate Others

-Abusers slowly affect others with drawn-out manipulative strategies that are hard to escape from once involved.
-The sooner you open your eyes, the better.
+Abusers manipulate others with drawn-out strategies that are hard to escape from.
+Discover them here because the sooner you open your eyes, the better.

 Why do we go back to people who have abused us?
 Why do we go back after being attacked?
-The answers can be found in the many manipulative strategies abusers use.
+The answers can be found in the many strategies abusers use to manipulate others.

 These strategies are subtle.
 In the heat of the moment, they overwhelm us with confusion and desperation.
-At times like this, we are more fragile and easier to manipulate than ever.
+At times like this, we’re more fragile and easier to manipulate than ever.

 1. If you don’t do what I want, I’ll get angry

 When the other person feels like they can’t defend themselves, they choose to get angry.
-This especially happens when they feel offended or intimidated.
+This happens often when they feel offended or intimidated.

 2. You aren’t right, I never said that

 What the abuser wants is for the victim to doubt themselves.
-Eventually, they will even go against their own wishes and desires.
+Eventually, they’ll even go against their own wishes and desires.

 This happens often.
-As a result, some victims of abuse will talk to friends and voice their own perspective of the situation.
+As a result, some abuse victims will talk to friends and voice their own perspective of the situation.
 By doing this, they can figure out if it is all a product of their imagination or not.

-Be careful of this justification.
-Especially if it is used to defend abusive punches, kicks, or insults.
+Be careful of this justification, especially if it’s used to defend abusive punches, kicks, or insults.

-If a person raises their hand against you, if they try to manipulate or control you, if they try to keep you from moving around freely, if they are constantly showing jealousy or trying to humiliate you, be careful… This isn’t love.
+If a person raises their hand against you, if they try to manipulate or control you, if they try to keep you from moving around freely, if they’re constantly showing jealousy or trying to humiliate you, be careful… This isn’t love.

 4. If you do that, you know what’ll happen

-There are some phrases abusers use for emotional blackmail.
-They look like “if you don’t do it now, it’ll happen the next time” or “if you won’t go out with me, I’ll kill myself.”
+There are some phrases abusers use for emotional blackmail, such as “If you don’t do it now, it’ll happen the next time” or “If you won’t go out with me, I’ll kill myself”.

 By doing this, the abuser wants the victim to feel responsible.
-And in truth, most of the time they are full of hot air.
+And in truth, most of the time they’re full of hot air.

-The abuser is trying to scare the other person into going out with them.
+The abuser is usually just trying to scare the other person into going out with them.
 Even though it isn’t what the victim wants, the abuser craves the control.

 5. I swear I’ll never do it again

-Often, if your partner hurts or abuses you, they promise they’ll change.
+If your partner hurts or abuses you, they often promise they’ll change.
 Believe us, it won’t happen.

 Be careful when your partner raises their hand against you and tries to control or manipulate you.
 At this point, confidence, love, and respect have gone out the door.

 It’s nice to think that people can change.
 But, in this case, it is just a fantasy.
-If they’ve already hit you once, there is nothing to stop them from doing it again.
+If they’ve already hit you once, there’s nothing to stop them from doing it again.

 6. You have to give me an answer now

-All abusers try to keep you from taking time to think and rationalize.
-By doing this they ensure their victory.
+All abusers try to keep you from taking the time to think and rationalize.
+By doing this, they ensure their victory.

-Because of this, it is important that you get some room.
+Because of this, it’s important that you get some room.
 Fight for the space that you need to get a good perspective on the situation.

 Abusers insist that you decide things on the spot.
 This is nothing more than one of their many manipulation strategies.